aayushakumar/PRCL/README.md

 ## The Problem

-Modern SSL methods (SimCLR, MoCo, BYOL) learn visual features from **large, uncurated image datasets** — often scraped from the web without human verification.
+Modern SSL methods (SimCLR, MoCo, BYOL) learn visual features from **large, uncurated image datasets**,  often scraped from the web without human verification.
 An attacker who controls as little as 1–5% of this data can implant a **backdoor**: the resulting encoder works fine on normal images but systematically misclassifies any input containing a trigger pattern after downstream fine-tuning.

 Three properties make this uniquely hard to defend: